 You Are a Birth Mom – And So Much More

 Above all.
 Know your worth!
-Being a birth mom is a special title of love and sacrifice, and one you get to carry with you forever.
+Being a birth mom is a special title of love and sacrifice, and once you get to carry with you forever.
 But remember that you are even more than that.
 I’m a birth mom, a mom of three kiddos of my own with one more on the way (Fall 2016), I’m a wife, a comedian, an entrepreneur, a Jeep lover, and a goofball.
 I’m afraid of the water, I love taking naps, telling stories, and eating Oreos . . . and that’s just for starters.

 So, now that has me wondering . . .
 What makes you, YOU?
-I’d love if you’d share more about yourself in the comments below.
+I’d love it if you’d share more about yourself in the comments below.